Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Error Analysis

 \section{Error Analysis}

-In this section, we formally bound the approximation error of the pairwise perturbation algorithm relative to standard ALS.
+In this section, we formally bound the approximation error of the pairwise perturbation algorithm relative to ALS.
 We show that quadratic optimization problems computed by pairwise perturbation differ only slightly from ALS so long as the factor matrices have not changed significantly since the construction of the pairwise perturbation operators.
-We also provide relative error bounds for the pairwise perturbation algorithm for tensors that are `well-conditioned' based on a notion of condition number defined in Section~\ref{sec:cond_glb}.